 Ectomorph workout advice

-Prioritize strength training over cardio; focus on high-intensity strength workouts 3 days a week that hone in on all the major muscle groups and one to two days of cardio.
+Prioritize strength training over cardio; focus on simple strength workouts 3 days a week that hone in on all the major muscle groups.
+Try some compound moves and work towards heavier weights to see some changes.

-Often an ectomorph hasn’t given strength training a proper chance, but once they do they see the benefit and the muscles emerge.
+Often an ectomorph hasn’t given strength training a proper chance, because it feels hard to put on the muscle.
+Stay consistent, go heavier and you may see muscles emerge.

 Related: The Dangers of Being Skinny Fat